 According to the Millennial Disruption Index, Generation Y is poised to seriously disrupt how the household goods category (which includes groceries) does business.
 In fact, only the banking industry is at greater risk!
 “Millennials …” the Index reports, “… use technology, collaboration and entrepreneurship to create, transform and reconstruct entire industries.
-As consumers, their expectations are radically different than any generation before them.”
+As consumers, their expectations are radically different than any generation before them.
+Here are some millennial shopping and dining trends that have implications for grocery retailers and suppliers:

 You can find a plethora of marketing research that focuses on the approximately 80 million millennials and their buying habits.
 Their potential impact on all aspects of the food industry can’t be understated, it seems.
 In fact, MillennialMarketing.com says “Millennial foodies are literally the ‘tastemakers’ when it comes to what we put in our mouths, where we buy it and how we want it packaged.”